dlovans/dlovandev/public/js/components/ds-svg-wrap/README.md

 ### `bg-color`
 The `bg-color` represents the background color of the child div wrapper.
 String attibute.
 Optional, defaults to '#36454f'.

+### `ds-description`
+The `ds-description` represents the description of the SVG.
+String attribute.
+Optional, defaults to 'Being swiftly with Swift is a core principle.'.

 ## Example

 ```html